 Recruiting for Your Waiting Children

-On average, adoption matches when the child has been placed on the Databank take approximately half as long as placements where the child was not in the databank – AdoptOntario Professional Recruitment Handbook.
+On average, adoption matches when the child has been placed on the Databank take approximately half as long as placements where the child was not in the databank – AdoptOntario Professional Recruitment Handbook (new Handbook coming soon).

 There are five key steps for adoption professionals when recruiting for your waiting children to help ensure a successful outcome.
 Below is an overview of those steps, which are outlined in greater detail in the AdoptOntario Professional Recruitment Handbook.